 E. Eriksson in turn is one of the most traditional fish merchants in Helsinki, and these days it also has a great oyster bar where you can stop for a drink and enjoy French oysters, fish sandwiches and even a seafood hotpot.
 Formerly known as Soup Kitchen, Soup+More serves the perfect market hall lunch, and its traditional bouillabaisse deserves to be a classic.
-Alternatively, Yuzu’s poke bowls on a bed of sushi rice are a great choice for a light lunch.
 For dessert, grab an Italian ice cream from La Gelateria!

 Hietalahti Market Hall